-Pomegranate concentrate is a popular ingredients used in the Middle Eastern and Mediterranean recipes.
-The juice is concentrated to about 250% stronger into thick sauce (grenaddine).
-When added in cooking, it gives unique flavor and intense sweet taste.
+Pomegranate concentrate is a popular ingredient used in the Middle Eastern and Mediterranean recipes.
+The juice concentrated to about 250% stronger into a thick sauce (grenadine).
+When added in cooking, it gives a unique flavor and intense sweet taste.
 Grenadine added to make non-alcoholic drinks, sorbets, and in several mouth-watering Middle-Eastern dishes.

 <<-Back to Fruit nutrition from Pomegranate.
 Visit here for an impressive list of all variety of fruits with complete illustrations of their nutrition facts and health benefits.

 <<-Back to Home page.

 2. Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.

 3. Carbonic anhydrase inhibitors from the pericarps of Punica granatum L; Satomi, H.; Umemura, K.; Ueno, A.; Hatano, T.; Okuda, T.; Noro, T. (1993).
 Biological Pharmaceutical Bulletin 16 (8): 787–790.